Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Visitors can take part in four main types of activities:

-• water (swimming, boating, sailing and beach activities)
+• water (swimming, boating and beach activities)

 • winter (ice fishing, sledding, tobogganing, downhill skiing and skating)